axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/progress-bar/README.md

 ### text

 Sets the text below the progress bar.
-This `text` is optional and it won't get displayed if empty
+This `text` is optional and it will not get displayed if empty